Erin Blanchfield: Ultimate Fighting Championship

-Blanchfield was expected to make her UFC debut as a short notice replacement for Bea Malecki against Norma Dumont on April 10, 2021 at UFC on ABC: Vettori vs. Holland in a Bantamweight bout.
+Blanchfield was expected to make her UFC debut as a short notice replacement for Bea Malecki against Norma Dumont on April 10, 2021 at UFC on ABC 2 in a Bantamweight bout.
 In turn, the bout was pulled from the card by after Dumont missed weight by 3.5lbs.

-Blanchfield faced Sarah Alpar on September 18, 2021 at UFC Fight Night: Smith vs. Spann.
+Blanchfield faced Sarah Alpar on September 18, 2021 at UFC Fight Night 192.
 She won the fight via unanimous decision.

 Blanchfield was expected to face Maycee Barber, replacing Montana De La Rosa, on December 11, 2021 at UFC 269.
 However, Barber withdrew in early November due to undisclosed reasons, and she was replaced by Miranda Maverick.
 Blanchfield won the fight by unanimous decision.
 She furthermore set the women's flyweight single-fight takedown record, with eight total takedowns.

 Blanchfield faced JJ Aldrich on June 4, 2022 at UFC Fight Night 207.
 She won the bout via guillotine choke in the second round.

 Blanchfield faced Molly McCann on November 12, 2022 at UFC 281.
 She won the fight via a kimura submission in the first round.

 Blanchfield was scheduled to face Taila Santos on February 18, 2023 at UFC Fight Night 219.
 When the main event fight between Cory Sandhagen and Marlon Vera was rescheduled for another event, Blanchfield's fight against Santos was moved up to serve as the main event.
 Santos dropped out of the bout after her cornermen were denied visas into the United States, and was replaced by former UFC Women's Strawweight Champion Jéssica Andrade.
 Blanchfield won the fight via submission in round two.
 This win earned her the Performance of the Night award.